Zeyu-Li/Unity-Tutorial-2D/README.md

    1. Go to photo editor of chose (Adobe Photoshop, illustrator, or GIMP work great)
    2. Make your single particle or collection of particles
    3. Save
-4. To use the custom particles, goto renderer -> material -> sprite default
+4. To use the custom particles, go to renderer -> material -> sprite default
 5. Now enable **Texture Sheet Animation**
 6. Mode -> ~~Grid~~ -> sprites
 7. Select objects